 Jobs at APWLD

-Asia Pacific Forum on Women, Law and Development (APWLD) is currently inviting women from Asia and the Pacific countries (specifically from the sub-regions of the Pacific, East Asia, Central Asia, South Asia and Southeast Asia) with relevant experience and skills to apply for the Programme Officer Position for Feminist Law and Practice Programme (FLP-PO):
+Asia Pacific Forum on Women, Law and Development (APWLD) is currently inviting women from Central Asia countries (Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, Uzbekistan) with relevant skills and experience to apply for the position of Central Asia Feminist Participatory Action Research (FPAR) Coordinator.

 APWLD is a regional network of women’s organisations and activists in Asia Pacific, committed to women’s human rights and feminist movements.
 APWLD’s members are drawn from 27 countries and the Secretariat is based in Chiang Mai, Thailand with a satellite office based in Penang, Malaysia.
 If you are deeply committed to supporting feminist, progressive movements and challenging structural inequalities, please consider applying to join our powerful team!

-- A degree in law; social and political sciences; human rights, economics, development, or women’s studies;
+- A degree in social sciences, law, human rights, development or women’s studies;

-- Knowledge of international human rights and women and development issues in Asia and the Pacific;
+- Knowledge of international human rights and development issues in Asia Pacific;

-- High level project management such as programme planning, implementation, budgeting, monitoring and evaluation;
+- High level project management skills including programme planning, implementation, monitoring and evaluation;

-- Experience in campaigns to defend women human rights defenders is an asset;
+- Experience in sub-grant management is an asset;

 - Demonstrated ability to work with a diverse, membership driven network;

-- Excellent command of English language, both oral and written and demonstrated ability to write for movements as well as program reports and project proposals.
-Proficiency in another language other than English is an asset;
+- Excellent command of English and Russian languages, both oral and written and demonstrated ability to write for movements as well as program reports and project proposals;

 - Good interpersonal skills, with ability to network in a multi-cultural environment and to develop strong professional relationships with members and other stakeholders;